Pacific Coast Vacation 2010: A Siblings Journey

 After a short drive from Seattle, we arrived in Vancouver, Washington, a suburb of Portland where my aunt and uncle live.
 One thing I didn’t learn until this vacation was that Portland and Seattle are very close to each other (about a three hour drive), while San Francisco is a much longer drive.
 This was something you’d think I would have known going into the trip, but I hadn’t spent too much time researching the actual drive.

-- Fun Forest Amuseument Park at the Seattle Space Needle
+- Fun Forest Amusement Park at the Seattle Space Needle (now closed, but still recollections of Fun Forest)

 - Mount Rainier